bhauman/figwheel-main/docs/docs/vim.md

 page.
 A green "Connected" image should appear at the top-left indicating a successful connection between the browser and figwheel.

+> On Linux, the above function will automatically open your default
+> browser with the URL but it will block the REPL.
+There are two possible
+> work around: 1) launch your default browser before running the above
+> function, or 2) close the automatically launched browser and re-open
+> the URL in a separate browser session.

 Back in the Clojure REPL, we're now ready to start a ClojureScript REPL within.